Ella Raines

 Ella Wallace Raines (August 6, 1920 – May 30, 1988) was an American film and television actress active from the early 1940s through the mid-1950s.
 Described as "sultry" and "mysterious", the green-eyed star appeared frequently in crime pictures and film noir, but also in drama, comedy, Westerns, thrillers, and romance.

-Among the leading men she starred with were John Wayne, Charles Laughton, William Powell, Randolph Scott, Franchot Tone, Brian Donlevy, and Burt Lancaster.
+Among the leading men she starred with were John Wayne, Charles Laughton, William Powell, Randolph Scott, Franchot Tone, Brian Donlevy, George Raft, and Burt Lancaster.
 When film roles dwindled she turned to television.
-Her second marriage was to famed World War II double-ace fighter pilot - later a triple, brigadier general, and commandant of the United States Air Force Academy - Robin Olds.
+Her second marriage was to Robin Olds, a U.S. Air Force triple-ace fighter pilot and Commandant of Cadets of the United States Air Force Academy and they had 2 children.

 Raines appeared as a pin-up girl in the June 2 and June 16, 1944, issues of the G.I. magazine Yank, and on the cover of Life magazine twice, in 1944 for her work in Phantom Lady, and in 1947 for Brute Force.

 Early life

-Raines was born Ella Wallace Raines on August 6, 1920, in Snoqualmie Falls, Washington.
-She studied drama at the University of Washington and was appearing in a play there when she was seen by director Howard Hawks.
-She achieved stardom almost overnight in Hollywood when she was made the sole contract star of a $1-million new production company he had formed in 1943 with the actor Charles Boyer, B-H Productions.
-She immediately made her film debut in Corvette K-225 (1943), which Hawks produced.
+Born August 6, 1920 in Snoqualmie Falls, Washington to logging engineer Ernest N. Raines and his wife Bird Zachary, Raines studied drama at the University of Washington and was appearing in a play there when she was seen by director Howard Hawks.
+She achieved stardom almost overnight in Hollywood when she was made the sole contract star of a $1-million new production company Hawks had formed in 1943 with actor Charles Boyer, B-H Productions.
+She made her film debut in Corvette K-225 (1943), which Hawks produced.

 Acting career

 Film

-Immediately following her debut in Corvette K-225, opposite Randolph Scott, Raines was cast in the all-female war film Cry "Havoc" (also 1943).
+Immediately following her debut in Corvette K-225 opposite Randolph Scott, Raines was cast in the all-female war film Cry "Havoc" (also 1943).
 She starred in the film noir Phantom Lady with Franchot Tone, the Preston Sturges comedy Hail the Conquering Hero, and the John Wayne western Tall in the Saddle (all 1944).

 Still in 1944 she appeared in the unusual Edwardian noir The Suspect opposite Charles Laughton, then starred in films such as the romantic suspense The Strange Affair of Uncle Harry (1945) with Geraldine Fitzgerald and George Sanders, the thriller The Web (1947) with Edmond O'Brien, and the prison drama Brute Force (1947) with Burt Lancaster.
 Some regard all of these as noirs.